 The e-CF was designed to provide clear definitions to support decision-making with regard to the selection and recruitment of candidates, as well as the training and assessment of ICT professionals.
 Employers can adopt it to establish profiles and career development paths for IT professionals.

 The definition of career streams will offer valuable insight into potential career opportunities.
 A large company could, for example, use the e-CF to develop a tool to manage the process of training identification.
-In this way, it serves as a consistent benchmark of competences to assess training programmes addressing individual development needs.
+In this way, it serves as a consistent benchmark of competences to assess training programs addressing individual development needs.

 How unique is e-CF?
 Are there similar initiatives in other countries of the world?
-How do you see e-CF helping to tackle the challenge to recruit IT professionals?
+How do you see e-CF helping to tackle the challenge to recruit IT, professionals?

 Organizations must be able to understand the core areas of IT expertise required by different roles, in order to recruit and develop suitable employees, and maintain adequate levels of competences.
 The e-CF is the ideal tool to support organizations in doing so.